nchemsak/doorbell_dash/README.md

 ## Twilio Notes
 * Twilio makes sending SMS / MMS messages simple by managing the connections with all of the different mobile providers for you.
 Software developers can use a simple Python API / SDK to request that a message be sent and the Twilio service takes care of the rest.
 * Twilio service prepends “Sent from a Twilio Trial account” to trial account messages.
-* the service is free as long as you are sending 250 messages or less per month.
+* The service is free as long as you are sending 250 messages or less per month.

+## General Notes:
+* Address Resolution Protoco or ARP is used for mapping a network address to a physical address.
+EXAMPLE:  IP Address to a MAC address

+## Update Raspberry Pi
+* It's a good idea to update your Pi to make sure the packages you install are up to date.
+* $ sudo apt-get update
+* $ sudo apt-get dist-upgrade

+## If you run into errors updating your Pi, you may need to change your python version system-wide.
+* $ python --version
+* $ update-alternatives --list python
+* $ sudo update-alternatives --config python

+## Contributing
+1. Fork it!
+2. Create your feature branch: `git checkout -b my-new-feature`
+3. Commit your changes: `git commit -am 'Add some feature'`
+4. Push to the branch: `git push origin my-new-feature`
+5. Submit a pull request :D

 ## Credits
 * Nick Chemsak